 Take Home Message

-The winter blues are very common in society, and there is no shame in it.
+The winter blues are very common, and there’s no shame in it.
 Making some practical changes in your life, and doing positive actions for your mental health is always a good place to start when you feel them creeping in.

-Always reach out to a professional if you’re struggling with mental health issues, and speak to your GP.
+Always reach out to a professional if you’re struggling with mental health issues, and speak to your GP for support.